 Today I want to jump into something that’s slightly controversial.
 There’s a little known mindset shift that’s used in a few businesses and personal development fields that I think can really help people with their filmmaking and videography.

 Okay, I lie – it’s fairly well known in some circles, most notably the health & fitness industry.
-In fact, there are multiple apps development around this very idea.
-One of my favourites is called stickK, which is a play on the phrase about the carrot and the stick.
+In fact, there are multiple apps developed around this very idea.
+One of my favorites is called stickK, which is a play on the phrase about the carrot and the stick.

 Apps like this allow users to make small contracts (or wagers) with each other that they will accomplish certain goals like going to the gym.

 If they don’t accomplish the goal and follow through?
 They have to pay the wager.
 Yes, it involves giving money to other people.

 No, this isn’t me doing an about-face turn and instructing you to go give money willy-niley to any snake-oil salesman out there.
 This is something completely different that may just help you immensely if you’re struggling with improving yourself in the realms of business and filmmaking.